chrismetcalf/GOC-API-Stnd-new-structure/README.md

 #### 3.1.3 /data/

 The `/data/` directories are reserved for institutional use.
-API development should no use `/data/` as the inherant home for APIs where `/data/apis/` would be acceptable.
+API development should no use `/data/` as the inherent home for APIs where `/data/apis/` would be acceptable.

 This is true for the following directories